Hyperen0r/OSelector/README.md

 **OSelector** is a tool to automatically generate a poser plugin for **OSA** based on a folder, whether it is your entire data/ folder, or a mod folder.
-With this plugin.
-You can easily and quickly play a single animation from any mod, from a simple navigation menu displayed through **OSA UI**.
+With this plugin, you can easily and quickly play a single animation from any mod, from a simple navigation menu displayed through **OSA UI**.
 Whether you want an navigation menu for a mod containing 10 animations or 14000 animations from your entire data/ folder, the menu will be automatically generated